frefolli/libparser/README.md

 ## Compiler Tricks

-- `SMART_PRODUCTION_VALIDATION` enables the `Production::validate` member function to validate a production based on assumptions.
+- `BAN_LEFT_RECURSIVE` enables the `Production::validate` member function to validate a production based on assumption that you don't want a Left Recursive grammar for now.